 Signs of moisture present in the fireplace or chimney are definite red flags the chimney is not operating as it should.
 Rust is a telltale sign there is excessive moisture present and in some cases, the rust may not be visible on the damper or firebox.
 If the damper becomes more difficult to operate, then taking a closer looks is advised.

 Moisture present in the chimney causes the rust to develop, which can indicate a number of issues including cracks in the flue tiles.
 Deteriorated or cracked flue linings are extremely dangerous since too much heat can get into areas that are vulnerable and cause a fire.
-When this occurs Chimney Repair in Bergen County NJ, is necessary.
+When this occurs Masonry Chimney Repair Fairfield County CT, is necessary.

 Spalling takes place when the water enters into concrete, natural stone or brick and forces the surface of the masonry to flake off, peel off or pop out.
 In some cases, salt will push outward and cause the spalling.